Discontinuities cause essential spectrum on surfaces: Examples

 Since, in this present setting, \(\len{\gamma_k}\) is uniformly bounded, \(\Lambda_{L^\infty, 2}\) will be equal to \(\Lambda_{BV}\).
 On the other hand \(\Lambda_{L^\infty, 1}\) would give a worse (if there is expansion in the second coordinate) or equal (if neutral behaviour in second coordinate) bound.
 The estimates on the essential spectral radius for this class of examples are equal to the estimates obtained \cite{BCJ22} for the one-dimensional map \(T\). \end{remark}

 \begin{remark} A broad class of interesting examples fits with the above, in particular skew products on \(\bT^2\) of the form

-If $T$ is a piecewise smooth expanding non-Markov map satisfying the assumptions above with $ T' \ge \lambda >1$ and $\sigma$ smooth (this is a partially hyperbolic system with a neutral direction) we obtain, for the transfer operator with weight as above, the estimates, $\Lambda_{BV} = \Lambda_{L^{\infty}} \ge \lambda^{-1}$.\footnote{See \cite{CL22} for upper bounds of the essential spectral radius (in the smooth case) and \cite{BE17} for a proof of exponential mixing in the presence of discontinuities.} \end{remark}
+If $T$ is a piecewise smooth expanding non-Markov map satisfying the assumptions above with $ T' \ge \lambda >1$ and $\sigma$ smooth (this is a partially hyperbolic system with a neutral direction) we obtain, for the transfer operator with weight as above, the estimates, $\Lambda_{BV} = \Lambda_{L^{\infty}} \ge \lambda^{-1}$.\footnote{Combining the techniques used in \cite{CL22} and \cite{BE17}, it should be possible to obtain upper bounds of the essential spectral radius for piecewise partially expanding maps, so that we could compare it with the lower bound obtained in the present paper (at least for this specific example).} \end{remark}